pattarapol-tantechasa/COS30019-Intro-to-Artificial-Intelligence/2B-Machine-Learning/README.md

 - The GUI loads whichever models have a `.keras` file in `output/` — run the model scripts first
 - Model plots in the Visualisation tab require the corresponding model script to have been run

-### Notes
-- All scripts must be run from the project root directory
-- `K_NEIGHBOURS = 5` in `config.py` controls how many nearest neighbours each site connects to
-- A small number of edges may be skipped if a site has insufficient traffic data
-- Travel time formula derived from the provided PDF on Canvas: `flow = -1.4648375 * speed² + 93.75 * speed`
-- Speed is capped at 60 km/h when flow is below 351 vehicles/hour
-- Each intersection adds a 30 second delay to the travel time

 ## Dependencies
 Full list — install with: